LumaPictures/pymel/maintenance/README.md

         git tag -a 1.0.5rc1 -m "pymel release 1.0.5rc1"

-    This MUST be done to get a proper release, as poetry will read the tag to set it's own version!
+    This MUST be done to get a proper release, as poetry will read the tag to set its own version!

   - then make sure you push the tag!

         git push origin --tags